johnmisquitta/TIME-TABLE-BOT/README.md

 ## 🤖 About the Project

-This Discord bot is designed to bring the power of AI to your server!
-By integrating OpenAI's GPT model, the bot can respond to user queries with insightful and creative answers.
-Additionally, it can generate images based on user prompts, manage schedules, and handle subject resources, providing a rich and interactive experience directly within Discord.
+This Discord chatbot is designed to help students and educators manage their class schedules, store notes, and access relevant study materials seamlessly through a Discord server.
+The bot functions as a digital assistant within the server, allowing users to interact with it through simple text commands.

 ## ✨ Features

 - **AI-Powered Responses:** The bot uses OpenAI's GPT model to understand and respond to user questions, providing informative and context-aware answers.
 - **Schedule Management:** Teachers can add, view, and manage lecture schedules directly from Discord.
 Students can easily check their schedule for any day of the week.
 - **Resource Management:** Teachers can upload subject notes or resource files.
 Students can easily retrieve these files by requesting them with a simple command.
-- **Interactive Commands:** A variety of commands are available to interact with the bot, making it a versatile tool for any Discord server.

 ## 🛠️ Installation